Hungary

 Lignite

 Hungary’s lignite and brown coal resources are concentrated in the regions of Transdanubia and in northern and north-eastern Hungary.
-In 2018, Hungary’s total lignite output was 7.9 million tonnes.
-Almost all of this was used for heat and power generation, with only small quantities supplied elsewhere, mainly to households.
+In 2015, Hungary’s total lignite output was 9.3 million tonnes.
+About 91% of this was used for heat and power generation.
+The remaining lignite went to municipalities, households and other consumers.

 Hard coal